 The differences between manual and automated testing can be stark.
 Here's a quick comparison to show how they complement each other:

-For a more in-depth comparison, you can have a look at this article: Manual Testing vs. Automation Testing: A Full Comparison
+📚 Read More: Manual Testing vs. Automation Testing: A Full Comparison

 With that in mind, we recommend 4 primary types of software tests to be automated: